postmanlabs/postman-docs/src/pages/docs/postman/variables-and-environments/variables.md

 ```js
 {{username}}
 ```
+## Using variables in requests

+You can use variables in request URLs, parameters, headers, authorization, body, and header presets.

 When you run a request, Postman will resolve the variable and replace it with it's current value.